 They were awesome solid tables with no structural damage so it was a great find.
 Then I was at a flea market and found this little beauty for only $25!
 Four tables for $50- yes, please!!!

-Then we started sanding the tops of all the tables.
+Next we started sanding the tops of all the tables.
 I originally thought I could sand off the finish and re-stain but I wasn’t having much luck.
-In hind sight I probably could of stripped the tops and re-stain that but we decided to do an easier solution.
+In hind sight I probably could of stripped the table top and re-stain that but we decided to do an easier solution.
 We were able to sand down the stain and scratches so that was a plus.

 We wiped off the tops again after we sanded using Murphy’s Oil Soap.
 Now we were ready to paint.
 Since we were going to be using several colors on these pieces we went with spray paint instead of chalk paint to save some money.

-So that is the question: To spray paint or use chalk paint?!
+So that is the question, which type of paint?
+Spray paint or chalk pain?!
 In my opinion if you are using multiple colors use spray paint.
 Chalk paint is great but can add up if you are buying several colors.
 Spray paint is cheap and you have tons of choices.
 I also think spray painting is faster and pretty straight forward.

 When you are applying two colors on a furniture piece always start with the lighter color first.
 We used Gloss Honey Vanilla by Valspar on the legs.

 Tips on spray painting:

 - Make sure you don’t hold the spray paint too close to the surface your painting.
 If you do this will cause drips to occur.
 If you hold the spray paint too long in the same place it can also cause drips.
 The good news if you do cause drips you can wipe them up right away and spray again.